Dear Members of the College of Education Community,

 Other observances this month include White Cane Day on Friday, October 15, to educate the world about blindness and how the blind and visually impaired can live and work independently while giving back to their communities, to celebrate the abilities and successes achieved by blind people in a sighted world, and to honor the many contributions being made by the blind and visually impaired.
 Disability Studies at UT is sponsoring an event to increase awareness that day.

 The Gender and Sexuality Center is partnering with the Center for Disability Studies to do two events around LGBTQIA+ and Disability Justice, and one on intersex identities, to celebrate Intersex Awareness Day on October 26.
-On October 19, Cal Montgomery, a transgender, disabled, and autistic activist, will speak on "No Such Thing as a Stupid Student: How Thinking Through Cognitive Accessibility Can Set Students Up to Succeed” as part of the Crip Conversations Speaker Series.
+On October 19, Cal Montgomery, a transgender, disabled, and autistic activist, will speak on “No Such Thing as a Stupid Student: How Thinking Through Cognitive Accessibility Can Set Students Up to Succeed” as part of the Crip Conversations Speaker Series.
 This will be a hybrid event, both in-person and on Zoom.
-Register now for the event.

 While there are a multitude of events and activities happening in the larger Austin community, we’re sure that the events here in the College of Education and at UT Austin will provide ample opportunities to discuss, engage, and learn with colleagues and friends.
 We wish you the very best as we enter the midpoint of the semester.